gentok/Political_Headlines_Project/README.md

 ## 5. Project Structure

  * *codes*: R (and Python 2.7) codes used for data construction and analysis
+ * *data_public*: Data description and storage for publicly available datasets
- * *memos*: Ideas and memos used on the way to develop project
+ * *memos*: Draft ideas and memos used on the way to develop project
  * *notebooks*: Jupyter notebook files to describe data and analytical tools